TheFizFactor/Comicers/README.md

 or folders of images).
 To read manga from 3rd-party "content sources", the Tiyo plugin can be installed from the Plugins tab in the client.

-To learn about Tiyo or request a new content source, please go to https://github.com/xgi/tiyo
+To learn about Tiyo or request a new content source, please contact me at fiz@comicers.com

 ## License